Food, there is never too much of it or is there? Well check out this giant tiramisu which was made in Italy.

 You might be used to having sandwiches in your packed lunch, but we guarantee you have never packed something like this in your school rucksack.

-Crowds gathered in Mexico City, Mexico, on Wednesday to watch a group of chefs break the country's record for the largest torta - which is Spanish for 'sandwich' - ever made and it was quite a spectacle!
+Crowds gathered in Mexico City, Mexico, to watch a group of chefs try to break the country's record for the largest torta - which is Spanish for 'sandwich' - ever made and it was quite a spectacle!

-According to organisers, the traditional sarnie measured in at a whopping 70 metres long and weighed a whopping 865kg - making it the longest one ever prepared in Latin America.
+According to organisers, the traditional sarnie measured in at a whopping 70 metres long and weighed 865kg - making it the longest one ever prepared in Latin America.

 The sandwich was made up from thousands of pieces of bread, meats, tomatoes, onions and avocado, which had been mixed with more than 60 ingredients, including hundreds of litres of mayonnaise, mustard and spicy sauces.